Rupen River (Taranga)

 Rupen River is a river in Gujarat in western India whose origin is the Taranga hills near Kheralu taluka of Mehsana district in Gujarat at an elevation of 180 m above Mean Sea Level and descends in South Western direction.
 Its drainage basin has a maximum length of 156 km.
 The total catchment area of the basin is 2500 km2.

-The Rupen River does not meet the ocean; it dries up in the Rann of Kutch.
+The Rupen River flows westward through Mehsana district and does not meet the ocean; it dries up in the Rann of Kutch.

 It is a Northern basin of Gujarat.
 It is situated approximately between 230 25’ to 240 00’ North latitude and 71 0 30’ to 720 46’ East longitude.